lemmerelassal/cRVstySoC/README.md

-# H13D
+# cRVstySoC

-The H1 3D is a RISC V ISA based processor.
+cRVstySoC is a RISCV CPU based System-on-Chip project.